ddaypunk06/gatsby-blog/src/posts/2021-01-01-turning-21-again.md

 I know I say it, but this just seems like a good habit to improve upon.
 I've been married 3 months, and it is going well so far all things considered.

-I will say it more outside of the bedroom as well, as that is just as important.
+I will say it more outside the bedroom as well, as that is just as important.

 > When we watch a movie or show, once a month it should be a movie in Hindi